maarceello/berray/README.md

   * components may intercept the action performed event and send another event.
 For example a radio group component may intercept button clicks and translate these to an action performed event with the pressed button index and its own action id

+* add subpanel which captures a property of the outer bound data object
+  * TODO: describe process

+* add sub panel which captures a list property of the outer bound data object. for each list entry another sub panel with the current list element bound is created
+    * TODO: describe process
+    * set property of the enclosing data object

+Decisions:
+* the panel is the main store for the bound object
+* when a gui element is added to the scene graph (event "scene graph added"),
+  * it searches the next panel in the scene graph
+  * it then registers the bind and unbind event listeners in the panel
+  * QUESTION 1: is it possible for the gui element to have a bound object other than the one in the panel?
+  * DECISISION 1: nope. it complicates matters when there are multiple bound object sources possible.
+    * sub-panels can have a data object which is only part of the outer data object
+    * there should be some kind of loop which iterates though a list and adds panels

 4. Entities